khyatiparekh/Searching-for-Success/README.md

 <img src="https://github.com/khyatiparekh/Data515_FinalProject/blob/master/logo.png" width="80">

-# project_name - Stock Investing for Dummies
+# Searching For Success - Stock Investing for Dummies
 ##

-project_name is a template project...
+Searching For Success is a template project that help amateur investor to visualize search trends on Google for selected company and get probability that the stock price will increase when the quarterly reports will be released for the same company.

 To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions at the [bottom of this page]